t3knoid/homelab/replace_failed_disk_and_recreate_the_osd.md

+---
+title: "🔧 Replace failed disk and recreate the OSD"
+---

 # 🔧 Replace failed disk and recreate the OSD

 Follow this sequence to safely remove a failed OSD, replace the physical disk, and recreate the OSD in your Ceph cluster.
 Commands assume Proxmox with Ceph and use the same conventions from your setup.